 Based on the recommendations of this study, ALDI has developed a Human Rights Action Plan specifically for our Brazil nut supply chain.
 It focuses on areas where we have potential leverage to address negative and enhance positive impacts for rightsholders.

-For more information, read the full HRIA Report on Brazil nuts from Bolivia, including the Human Right Action Plan.
+For more information, read the full HRIA Report on Brazil nuts from Bolivia and the updated Human Right Action Plan.